logicmoo/tuProlog/README.md

 tuProlog and related packages are released under the GNU Lesser General Public License, so no payment is required for using it.
 However, we welcome donations (see menu aside).

-**Current version: tuProlog 2.9.2 (released on February 2, 2015)**
+**Current version: tuProlog 3.0 (released on February 26, 2015)**

 ## **Highlights** ##

+The big news is the introduction of the new_lambda/3 predicate, which brings the power of Java 8 lambda expressions to the tuProlog world.
+Since lambdas require Java 8, the minimum platform for tuProlog 3 is now Java 8 *with JDK* (not just a pure JRE): users not interested in the new_lambda/3 predicate, however, can go for a standard JRE, as usual.
+Accordingly, this version is currently released for Java SE and .NET platforms only, since Java 8 support in not available in Android 4.4 -- we are waiting for Android 5.
+For similar reasons, the Eclipse plugin is under an extensive refactoring, and will not be available for a while

-This version is intended to be the last stable version supporting Java 7: the next major release, tuProlog 3.0, will include support for lambda expressions and therefore require Java 8.
+tuProlog 2.9.2 is intended to be the last stable version supporting Java 7.

 ### **New features**###
-* some further bug fixes;
-* new editor in the Java/.NET GUI, makes the Visual Studio code generators for P@.NET compatible with Visual Studio 2012/13;
-* new acceptance test suite based on the Concordion framework, instead of the old-fashioned FIT framework.
+* support for lambda expressions;
+* Java8-style lambdas are also supported in the .NET;
+* old-fashioned JavaLibrary has been replaced by a more modern OOLibrary, with new, non "Java-prone" predicate names; however, the old JavaLibrary remains available for backward compatibility.

 ### **Download** ###
 All tuProlog versions are now available from this site except for the Eclipse plugin which must be downloaded and installed directly from the Eclipse Update Manager - see detailed instructions.

-Java: tuProlog 2.9.2 (zip) (requires Java 7) .NET:tuProlog 2.9-2-NET (zip) (requires .NET framework 4)
+Java: tuProlog 3.0.0 (zip) (requires Java 7) .NET:tuProlog 2.0.0-NET (zip) (requires .NET framework 4)
 Android:tuProlog 2.9.1 Android (apk) (requires Android 2.3.3)
 Eclipse:  install from Eclipse Update Manager -- see below for details.
 MANUAL: tuProlog 2.9.2 User Guide (pdf)